PSG complete €32m Abdou Diallo deal | Goal.com

 The centre-back joined Dortmund from Mainz ahead of the 2018-19 season and made 28 Bundesliga appearances and 38 appearances across all competitions in his only campaign for the club.

-Diallo has signed a five-year contract with PSG, Goal can confirm, as he makes the move back to France, with Dortmund sporting director Michael Zorc stating that the defender was in search of a new challenge.
+Diallo has signed a five-year contract with the club, as he makes the move back to France, with Dortmund sporting director Michael Zorc stating that the defender was in search of a new challenge.

 "It is a great honour to be involved with such a prestigious club as Paris Saint-Germain," Diallo said.